MissLiner/dropdown-module/README.md

 ## <make-this/dropdown>
+*Created as part of The Odin Project coding curriculum*

-Simple module to add dropdown functionality to your menu.
-Created as part of The Odin Project coding curriculum.
+Simple module to add dropdown functionality to your menu:
+  -show menu on button click
+  -hide menu on next subsequent click (anywhere on page)

 ### Instructions

-1. Build the HTML elements, as below (make sure you add 'hidden' to the dropdown div):
+1. Build the HTML elements, as below (make sure you add the classes):

     ```
     <div>
-      <button id="button">              //this button will be clicked to open menu
+      <button id="button">                  //button to open menu
-      <div id="menu" class="hidden">    //this div will contain all buttons to dropdown
+      <div id="menu" class="hidden">        //div containing dropdown buttons
-        <button> . . .                  //as many buttons as needed
+        <button class="vertical"> . . .     //as many buttons as needed
       </div>
     </div>
     ```

-2. Add the hidden class in CSS:
+2. Add the hidden & vertical classes in CSS:

     ```
+    .vertical {
+      display: block;
+    }
     .hidden {
       display: none;
     }
     ```